Neil S. Gaikwad

 Teaching

-subjectTeaching Assistant and Recitaiton Instructor for a Core course on methods and frameworks for evidence based policy-making
+subjectGraduate Teaching Assistant and Recitation Instructor for a Core course on methods and frameworks for evidence based policy-making.
+Taught a lecture on AI and Policy

-MIT MAS.S61: Computational/Quantitative Social Science Research Methods, MIT Media Lab, Fall 2017
+MAS.S61 Computational/Quantitative Social Science Research Methods, MIT Media Lab, Fall 2017

 emoji_events MIT GSC Graduate Teaching Award (presented annually to one MIT professor or teaching assistant from each school for excellence in teaching a graduate-level course)

-IC2S2 Conference Tutorial: Crowdcomputing and Citizen Science for Large-Scale Experiments, 2017
+IC2S2 Conference Tutorial Crowdcomputing and Citizen Science for Large-Scale Experiments, 2017

 subjectLead Instructor and Course Designer

-Carnegie Mellon 15 − 859 (B): Machine Learning Theory, Computer Science Department, Spring 2010
+Carnegie Mellon 15 − 859 (B) Machine Learning Theory, Computer Science Department, Spring 2010

-subjectCourse Grader Volunteer
+subjectCourse Grader

 MIT Emerging Worlds: Introductory Seminar Course on Machine Learning for Development, 2017-2018

-subjectInstructor, Innovation Mentor, and Semianr Designer
+subjectInstructor, Innovation Mentor, and Seminar Designer

 MIT 15.376/MAS.664: AI for Impact: Towards Solving Societal-Scale Problems, MIT Media Lab+MIT Sloan School of Management Course, Spring 2020